cmcummings/cmcummings/README.md

 * 🎓 Undergraduate Computer Science major at Illinois Institute of Technology.

 #### Languages & Technolgies
-- Adept at Python (Flask) and Lua
+- Adept at Python and Lua
-- Familiar with HTML, CSS, JavaScript (JSX/React), and Java
+- Familiar with HTML, CSS, JavaScript, and Java

 #### Fun facts
 * Started out coding on Roblox using Lua.